Welcome to the Finance pages of the Diocese of London

 The Diocese of London is primarily funded by Common Fund.
 Common Fund is money given by every parish to provide and support clergy, and to further our work in every parish, across London.

 For further information on Common Fund please click here.

 If you cannot find the topic you are looking above you can find all our pages here.
 If you’d like to speak to someone about your church’s finances you can contact the finance adviser for your area; their details can be found here.

 The finances of the Diocese of London are managed by the London Diocesan Fund (LDF) which is a Company Limited by Guarantee and registered in England, Company Registration Number 150856.
 The LDF is also a Registered Charity, number 241083.
 VAT Registration Number 444 0847 52.
 You can find the most recent details of the finances of the LDF below.

 The Diocese of London’s finances are mainly managed through the London Diocesan Fund, a company limited by guarantee and a charity.
-Most of the Fund’s income is provided by Common Fund.
-The Fund's expenditure is mainly for the payment of stipends of clergy in the Diocese, their housing and other support.
+Most of the Fund’s income is provided by Common Fund, the money given by congregations in every parish in the Diocese of London.

 You can adjust all of your cookie settings by navigating the tabs on the left hand side.